peteroupc/peteroupc.github.io/randomfunc.md

 _Sampling without replacement_  essentially means taking a random item _without_ putting it back.
 There are several approaches for doing a uniform random choice of `k` unique items or values from among `n` available items or values, depending on such things as whether `n` is known and how big `n` and `k` are.

 1. **If `n` is not known in advance:** Use the _reservoir sampling_ method; see the `RandomKItemsFromFile` method, in [**pseudocode given later**](#Pseudocode_for_Random_Sampling).
-2. **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 through 200 to choose from):**  If **items are to be chosen from a list in relative order**, then the `RandomKItemsInOrder` method, in [**pseudocode given later**](#Pseudocode_for_Random_Sampling), demonstrates a solution.
-Otherwise, one of the following will choose `k` items **in random order**:
+2. **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 through 200 to choose from):**
+    - If items have to be chosen from a list **in relative order**, then use `RandomKItemsInOrder` (given later).
+    - Otherwise, if the sampled items need not be in random order, and each item can be derived from its _index_ (the item's position as an integer starting at 0) without looking it up in a list: Use the `RandomKItemsFromFile` method.
+    - Otherwise, the first three cases below will choose `k` items in random order:
         - Store all the items in a list, [**shuffle**](#Shuffling) that list, then choose the first `k` items from that list.
         - If the items are already stored in a list and the list's order can be changed, then shuffle that list and choose the first `k` items from the shuffled list.
         - If the items are already stored in a list and the list's order can't be changed, then store the indices to those items in another list, shuffle the latter list, then choose the first `k` indices (or the items corresponding to those indices) from the latter list.
         - If `k` is much smaller than `n`, proceed as in item 3 instead.
 3. **If `k` is much smaller than `n`:**  The first three cases below will choose `k` items in random order:
     - **If the items are stored in a list whose order can be changed:** Do a _partial shuffle_ of that list, then choose the _last_ `k` items from that list.
 A _partial shuffle_ proceeds as given in the section "[**Shuffling**](#Shuffling)", except the partial shuffle stops after `k` swaps have been made (where swapping one item with itself counts as a swap).
     - Otherwise, **if the items are stored in a list and `n` is not very large (for example, less than 5000):** Store the indices to those items in another list, do a _partial shuffle_ of the latter list, then choose the _last_ `k` indices (or the items corresponding to those indices) from the latter list.
     - Otherwise, **if `n` is not very large:** Store all the items in a list, do a _partial shuffle_ of that list, then choose the _last_ `k` items from that list.
     - Otherwise, see item 5.
-4. **If `n - k` is much smaller than `n` and the sampled items need not be in random order:**  Proceed as in step 3, except the partial shuffle involves `n - k` swaps and the _first_ `k` items are chosen rather than the last `k`.
+4. **If `n - k` is much smaller than `n` and the sampled items need not be in random order:**  Proceed as in item 3, except the partial shuffle involves `n - k` swaps and the _first_ `k` items are chosen rather than the last `k`.
 5. **Otherwise (for example, if 32-bit or larger integers will be chosen so that `n` is 2<sup>32</sup>, or if `n` is otherwise very large):** Create a data structure to store the indices to items already chosen.
 When a new index to an item is randomly chosen, add it to the data structure if it's not already there, or if it is, choose a new random index.
 Repeat this process until `k` indices were added to the data structure this way.
 Examples of suitable data structures are&mdash;
     - a [**hash table**](https://en.wikipedia.org/wiki/Hash_table),
     - a compressed bit set (e.g, "roaring bitmap", EWAH), and